jhakulin/realtime-ai/README.md

      python samples/main.py
      ```

+## Audio Configuration

+### Audio Configuration on Windows

+It is important to have functional Audio Echo Cancellation (AEC) on the device running the samples to ensure clear audio playback and recording.
+For example, the Lenovo ThinkPad P16S has been tested and provides a reliable configuration with its **Microphone Array**.

+1. **Open Control Panel**:
+   - Press `Windows + R` to open the Run dialog.
+   - Type `control` and press `Enter` to open the Control Panel.

+2. **Navigate to Sound Settings**:
+   - In the Control Panel, click on **Hardware and Sound**.
+   - Click on **Sound** to open the Sound settings dialog.

+3. **Select Recording Device**:
+   - In the Sound settings window, navigate to the **Recording** tab.
+   - Locate and e.g. select **Microphone Array** from the list of recording devices.
+This setup is preferred for optimal performance and is known to work well on systems like the Lenovo ThinkPad P16S.
+   - Click **Properties** to open the Microphone Properties dialog for the selected device.

+4. **Enable Audio Enhancements**:
+   - In the Microphone Properties dialog, navigate to the **Advanced** tab.
+   - Under the **Signal Enhancements** section, look for the option labeled **Enable audio enhancements**.
+   - Check the box next to **Enable audio enhancements** to allow extra signal processing by the audio device.

+5. **Apply and Confirm Changes**:
+   - Click **Apply** to save the changes.
+   - Click **OK** to exit the Microphone Properties dialog.
+   - Click **OK** in the Sound settings window to close it.

+### Alternative Audio Options

+If you encounter issues with audio echo that cannot be resolved through configuration changes, consider using a headset with an integrated microphone and speakers.
+This setup naturally avoids problems with echo, as the audio output from the speakers is isolated from the microphone input.
+This can provide a more seamless audio experience without relying on device-based audio echo cancellation.

 ## Contributions

 Contributions in the form of issues or pull requests are welcome!
 Feel free to enhance functionalities, fix bugs, or improve documentation.